bingyangchen/KM-software/System Design/System Design 101.md

 The following are some of the most popular data structures used for indexing data:

 - Skiplist: a common in-memory index type.
 Used in Redis
-- Hash index: a very common implementation of the “Map” data structure (or “Collection”)
+- Hash index: a very common implementation of the "Map" data structure (or "Collection")
-- SSTable: immutable on-disk “Map” implementation
+- SSTable: immutable on-disk "Map" implementation
 - LSM tree: Skiplist + SSTable.
 High write throughput
 - B-tree: disk-based solution.
 Consistent read/write performance
 - Inverted index: used for document indexing.
 Used in Lucene
 - Suffix tree: for string pattern search
 - R-tree: multi-dimension search, such as finding the nearest neighbor

-### How is an SQL statement executed in the database?
+### How is an SQL Statement Executed in the Database?

 The diagram below shows the process.
 Note that the architectures for different databases are different, the diagram demonstrates some common designs.